HTV04/yuescript-p8/README.md

 ## Editor Support

-Yuescript-P8 does not currently have any dedicated extensions for editors, but since the API is almost entirely the same as the original Yuescript, you can its extensions.
+Yuescript-P8 does not currently have any dedicated extensions for editors, but since the API is almost entirely the same as the original Yuescript, you can use its extensions.

 * [Vim](https://github.com/pigpigyyy/Yuescript-vim)
 * [ZeroBraneStudio](https://github.com/pkulchenko/ZeroBraneStudio/issues/1134) (Syntax highlighting)